Jurisdictional fact

 Jurisdictional fact are facts which must objectively exist before a statutory power can be exercised by a decision-maker.
 They are created by and operate in the context of government authority produced by statute and are linked to the legal concept of jurisdiction.

 A number of scholars have tried, with limited success, to categorise them.

 United Kingdom

 In the United Kingdom, the seminal definition is the English law case of Anisminic.

 Some countriesm, like Singapore, India and Canada that have written constitutions, can be constrained in their definition of "jurisdictional facts" and due to the restraints in their constitutions.

 Australia

 In Australia the High Court has been reticent to define jurisdictional facts finding that "The principles as to how one determines whether something is a jurisdictional fact are settled but necessarily imprecise.
 That must be so." and that "to define Jurisdictional fact is neither necessary nor desirable."
-Despite this, Australian courts have attempted to define jurisdictional fact, including:
+Despite this, Australian courts have made efforts to define the concept of jurisdictional fact, including the following: